Affiliate Disclosure: All links pay commissionReading Time: 39 minutes

 Polar has the best views of power data over the 3 major platforms.
 Whilst FLOW is NOT a full-blown analysis platform it CERTAINLY offers more power analysis than you will get from Garmin Connect or Suunto/MOVESCOUNT.

-At the moment (Jan 2019), Polar allows the correct display of running power data in FLOW.
+As of Nov 2020, Polar correctly displays running power data in FLOW.
 But if you want to export power data anywhere else then you must do that manually by creating a TCX file.
-The TCX file IS then properly imported into, for example, Golden Cheetah and SportTracks.
-Polar FLOW has automatic links to STRAVA and TRAINING PEAKS but I have not checked if the power data is automatically sent there, I think for STRAVA it will not show running power data, although originally it used to.
+The TCX file IS then properly imported into, for example, Golden Cheetah.
+Polar FLOW has automatic links to STRAVA and TRAINING PEAKS but I have not checked if the power data is automatically sent there.

 There are VERY MANY kinds of advanced analyses and insights to be gleaned from running with power.
 The analysis platforms mentioned in the title all offer analysis to varying degrees of awesomeness.
 STRYD’s PowerCenter is free.
 Golden Cheetah is free but the data analysis gets real complex, real quick.
-TrainingPeaks is well-known, comprehensive but comes at a price.
-SportTracks (desktop) is essentially free but requires minimal one-off cost plugins to get the desktop version up and running with power.
-SportTracks also has an online subscription service that might be worth checking out with the free trial they usually offer.
+TRAINING PEAKS is well-known, comprehensive but comes at a price.

 For the cyclists: one thing I have personally found with running CP curves is that there is much less variation from the highs that can be achieved to lows of CPs over 60/90 minutes.
 Mainly because cycling supports your bodyweight.
 Thus running power curves are much flatter AND THE RUNNING ZONES MUCH NARROWER.
 Running CP curves also tend to be more ‘stepped’ from those I’ve seen.